 The following discussion of pickling provides general guidelines only, and is only a broad survey of general literature on the topic.
 Contact your local health or agricultural department for guidelines recommended for your jurisdiction.
 It is important to follow their recommended procedures, because serious health issues can arise otherwise.
 Note as well that older recipes may have counted on vinegar which was far stronger than the vinegar now allowed to be sold to consumers in some jurisdictions.

 Anything you pickle comes out only as good as the quality of what you start with.
 Don’t use damaged or blemished produce, or meat, fish or eggs that are past their safe-use dates.
 Fruit is best pickled when slightly underripe.

 Vinegar is perhaps the single most important element needed in pickling.

-The vinegar used in pickling solutions needs to be 4 to 6 percent acid to be safe, though many food safety people are now advising 5% minimum.
+The vinegar used in pickling solutions needs to be 5 percent acid or higher to be safe, according to the National Center for Home Food Preservation.

 Use only vinegar whose acidity level you know for a fact.
 If your acidity level is too low, you’re playing Russian roulette with the possibility of botulism.
 Consequently, only use store-bought vinegar, which comes with the acid content clearly indicated — with homemade vinegar, you can’t be sure of the acid content.
 A lower acid content may not only make your pickle unsafe, but you may find it goes soft as well.